Here at Roadmunk, we believe roadmaps aren't reserved solely for product teams—or at least they shouldn’t be.

 The swimlane view provides a flexible way to keep track of your game-changing ideas by visualizing progress across key verticals like product and efficiency gains.

-4. The marketing roadmap
+4. The marketing roadmap template

 Marketing teams are generally project-oriented, and it’s very common for marketing teams to be slammed with multiple deliverables and initiatives at once.
 It gets hectic and unmanageable if not documented.
 Enter the marketing roadmap.